8 Best Breadmakers in Australia (2025)

 The Panasonic SD-R2530 offers 30 baking programs to create different types of bread and dough.
 You get 12 breads, four gluten-free, seven doughs, four sweets, and three manual programs.
 The breadmaker also has a bread mix program, where you only need to add water and let the machine do the rest.

-This versatility means you can experiment with various recipes and different dietary preferences beyond baking bread.
-Panasonic's bread machine also lets you customise the crust colour and loaf size.
+This versatility means you can experiment with various recipes and dietary preferences beyond baking bread.
+Panasonic's bread machine lets you customise the crust colour and loaf size.
 You get three levels of control over the loaf size and crust.
 Your bread options, however, include white, sourdough, French, brioche, and whole wheat.

 #2 - Raisin/Nut Dispenser